liatdavid2/safe-agentic-cicd-k8s/README.md

 The video shows a Pull Request that adds a new API endpoint, runs automated PR review, security approval, CI validation, and a Kubernetes deployment test inside a temporary KIND cluster.
 After deployment, an LLM-based agent analyzes live Kubernetes evidence and prints a deployment analysis report directly in the GitHub Actions logs.
 [![Watch](images/video.png)](https://youtu.be/UOc19Gp_O-M)

-## What This Project Shows

-This project demonstrates three CI/CD capabilities:

-1. Main CI workflow
-2. Security approval gate
-3. Kubernetes deployment test with KIND and an analysis agent

-The pipeline does not only build code.
-It also creates a temporary Kubernetes cluster, deploys the service, checks if it is healthy, collects Kubernetes evidence, and generates a deployment analysis report.

 ## Simple Architecture

 ```text